machinereading/KV-eval-dataset/README.md

 Our dataset is constructed to solve the afore-mentioned issues in the two ways:

-1. **False triples are manually checked to prevent false negatives.**
+**1. False triples are manually checked to prevent false negatives.**

 Specifically, we labeled a given triple as false if there is no Wikipedia article that contains a sentence supporting that the given triple is true.

-2. **True triples are included in our dataset only if the given triple is not contained in the knowledge graph, K-Box.**
+**2. True triples are included in our dataset only if the given triple is not contained in the knowledge graph, K-Box.**

 These makes our dataset more reasonable and challenging to evaluate the fact checking capability on newly found triples missing in a knowledge graph than the publicly available datasets.